aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 ---
 title: QR Code Family
 description: ""
-key words: ""
+key words: "QR Code, qr codes, qr, what is qr, what is qr code, generate qr, create qr code, read qr, how to read qr, qr code structure, how much data can encode qr"
 type: docs
 weight: 10
 url: /barcode/qr-code-cards/
 ---

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/qr) and [Generate](https://products.aspose.app/barcode/generate/qr) QR Codes online.
-You can test the quality of ***Aspose.BarCode*** functionality and view the results.{{% /alert %}}
+You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 ## **Overview**
 QR (Quick Response) Codes are machine-readable labels with patterns composed of black and white squares that can be easily read by smartphones and other devices equipped with common digital image sensors.
-The idea of a QR Code has been proposed as an advance of conventional linear barcodes and can contain much more information.
+The idea of a QR Code has been proposed as an advance of conventional linear barcode types and can contain much more information.
 They are capable of encoding large portions of data and provide very high recognition speed.
-Conceptually, a QR code can be considered as a means to store information digitally, like flash drives that keep digital data physically.
+Conceptually, a QR Code can be considered as a means to store information digitally, like flash drives that keep digital data physically.
 At present, QR Codes have multiple applications in various spheres, including E-Commerce, marketing, documentation management, item tracking, digital payments, and many others.
-The operations of scanning, reading, and decoding QR Codes can be executed using cameras and special QR code scanner applications on mobile phones (mobile tagging).
+The operations of scanning, reading, and decoding QR Codes can be executed using cameras and special scanner applications on mobile phones (mobile tagging).
 QR Code scanners are generally embedded into various mobile devices, and third-party scanner applications can download for any smartphone.
-After capturing a QR code image, a special application converts it into readable text or more often, into an URL link.
+After capturing a QR Code label, a special application converts it into readable text or more often, into an URL link.

 Apart from 40 basic variants, the QR Code standard supports a special option called Micro QR Code.
-Such barcodes can be used to save space for applications in which the data capacity of 35 characters or less is sufficient.
+They can be used to save space for applications in which the data capacity of 35 characters or less is sufficient.
 See more information in the article about [Micro QR Codes](/barcode/net/micro-qr-card/).

 <p align="center"><img src="qrcodesample.png"></p>